choppen5/TwilioSalesforceClick2Dial/readme.md

 This is a step by step guide to get click2 dial and basic inbound routing working in Salesforce OpenCTI by using Twilio.

 Why would you want to do this?
-This app should appeal to you if you want the simplest, lowest overhead solution to getting calls going out of Salesforce when you click on a call.
-It doesn't require any vendors (except Salesforce account and a Twilio account) or software - instead of evaluating all the myriad of call center solutions that you can buy for Salesforce, you are using your time and customization skills to connect you Salesforce Instance right to Twilio.
+This app should appeal to you if you want the simplest, lowest overhead solution to getting calls going out of Salesforce to call a user.
+It doesn't require any vendors (except Salesforce account and a Twilio account) or software - it lives in the browser.

 Because both Twilio and Salesforce speak the language of the web, you can get this going by following the steps in this blog, and be making calls right out of your browser, instead of being dependent on phones.